-One area of focus for KPPC’s sustainable manufacturing services in 2019 and 2020 is providing assistance to the spirits, brewing, and wine making industries in Kentucky.
-Partnering with the Kentucky Energy and Environment Cabinet’s Division of Compliance Assistance (DCA), KPPC is working on a series of webinars and workshops to assist the beverage industry with incorporating sustainable manufacturing practices into their business operations.
-In addition, KPPC will provide no cost technical assistance directly to Kentucky beverage manufacturers.
-The Sustainable Spirits and Brewing Initiative (SSBI) is focused on evaluating energy during the first year of training and then water, materials and waste during the second year.
+One area of focus for KPPC’s sustainable manufacturing services in 2019 and 2020 was providing assistance to the spirits, brewing, and wine making industries in Kentucky.
+Partnering with the Kentucky Energy and Environment Cabinet’s Division of Compliance Assistance (DCA), KPPC worked on a series of webinars and workshops to assist the beverage industry with incorporating sustainable manufacturing practices into their business operations.
+In addition, KPPC provides no cost technical assistance directly to Kentucky beverage manufacturers.
+The Sustainable Spirits and Brewing Initiative (SSBI) was focused on evaluating energy during the first year of training and then water, materials and waste during the second year.

 SSBI Assistance Strategy

 A key aspect of understanding how energy, or any other environmental consideration, relates to operations and can influence business decision making is to look at usage or efficiency in terms of production quantities.
 KPPC’s approach is to assist manufacturers with applying production and energy use data and develop an energy use ratio (EUR) and a greenhouse gas emissions (GHG) ratio.
 KPPC has developed an easy to use EUR-GHG Calculator tool specifically for the spirits and brewing industry to assist a facility with gaining this insight to their operations.